In a Nutshell:

 On the other hand, if your home has multiple coffee drinkers, then they’re probably each going to want to adjust the grinder to their particular tastes, and it gets old quickly having to reach for the wrench all the time, not to mention the fact that with all that use, sooner or later, somebody’s going to misplace the scoop, and then there will be some very unhappy coffee drinkers at your house!

 Associated with the grinder is, of course, the bean hopper, which is top-loading in this case, and holds a generous 10.5 ounces of beans.
-That’s a pretty good pairing with the water reservoir, although the water tank is a bit smaller than we’d like, there’s still good synergy between them.
+That’s a pretty good pairing with the water reservoir; although the water tank is a bit smaller than we’d like, there’s still good synergy between them.

 One problem you find in some super-automatics is that there’s a disconnect between the size of the bean hopper and the size of the reservoir.
 If one is big and the other is small, then it sets you up to have to constantly stop what you’re doing to attend to one, or the other, or both.
-Happily, the Intelia Deluxe avoids this issue, and we’re happy to see it.
+Happily, Intelia Deluxe avoids this issue, and we’re happy to see it.

 Boiler System